Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Chemotherapy uses anticancer drugs to kill cancer cells.
-The drugs are made to attack and kill cancer cells that divide rapidly.
-While cancer cells divide rapidly, so do some normal cells.
-Because of this, chemotherapy can also affect those rapidly dividing normal cells in the body.
-Normal cells may be affected based on these factors:
+Chemotherapy uses anticancer medicines to kill cancer cells.
+The medicines are made to attack and kill cancer cells that divide quickly.
+Cancer cells divide quickly.
+But so do some normal cells.
+Because of this, chemotherapy can also affect those normal cells in the body.
+This can lead to side effects.

-Doctors usually give chemotherapy in cycles.
-That means you take chemotherapy drugs for a certain amount of time.
-Then you have time off to recover from the treatment.
-This pattern of treatment and recovery will continue over the course of the chemotherapy.
-You may have chemotherapy treatment in one of these places:
+Healthcare providers usually give chemotherapy in cycles.
+That means you take the medicines for a certain amount of time.
+Then you have time off to recover.
+This pattern will continue over the course of the treatment.
+You may have treatment in 1 of these places:

 Loss of appetite

 Nausea and vomiting

 You may want to ask your healthcare team in advance about the specific side effects of the medicines and how best to prevent or manage them.
 Most of these side effects go away after treatment is done.
 Your healthcare team may prescribe medicines to help reduce the side effects so that you can recover from them more quickly.